FAQ

 Make sure to check the settings on your sprinkler timer after a power outage.
 You may need to reprogram the timer and put in a fresh back-up battery.
 Changing the battery in your sprinkler timer every year, at the same time as you change your smoke alarm battery, can save you thousands of gallons of water usage.

-Check your meter and the surrounding area for possible leaks.
+Check inside and outside areas for possible water usage (i.e. the washing machine or dish washer running) or leaks.
+Check meter area for visible water leak.
 Next, call our office and report low pressure for your area.

 Only chemicals that are approved by the National Safety Foundation for treatment of drinking water.